-direct an investigator appointed under the provisions of Part XIIIB to enquire into the circumstances of that stillbirth or death and by such notice require him to present to the Chairman of the Perinatal and Infant Mortality Committee appointed under that Part, within a time to be specified in the notice, a full report of the investigation made by him.
+(a) direct an investigator appointed under Part XIIIB to enquire into the circumstances of that stillbirth or death; and

+(b) require the investigator to present to the Chairperson of the Perinatal and Infant Mortality Committee appointed under that Part, within a time specified in the notice, a full report of the investigation made by the investigator.

+(3A) Subsection (2) does not apply if the Chief Health Officer is satisfied that the cause of death arose from —

+(a) a specific injury; or

+(b) an illness that the Committee has directed does not require further investigation.